ruks/moesif-play-filter/README.md

 ## How to use

 MoesifApiFilter can be enabled using play framework application configuration.
-More details [here]
+More details [Default HTTP filters](https://www.playframework.com/documentation/latest/Filters) and [Scala Http filters](https://www.playframework.com/documentation/latest/ScalaHttpFilters)

 In your play configuration file(default application.conf), enable MoesifApiFilter as below